SumoLogic/sumologic-documentation/docs/integrations/saas-cloud-apps/akamai-cloud-monitor.md

 1.

-## Install the Akamai Cloud Monitor App and view the Dashboards
+## Install the Akamai Cloud Monitor App

-### Install the Sumo Logic App

 Now that you have configured Akamai logs, install the Sumo Logic App for Akamai Cloud Monitor to take advantage of the pre-configured searches and [Dashboards](https://help.sumologic.com/07Sumo-Logic-Apps/18SAAS_and_Cloud_Apps/Akamai_Cloud_Monitor/Akamai-Cloud-Monitor-App-Dashboards#Dashboards) to analyze your Akamai data.